jinchen1036/DataScience_Project/project_findings.md

     4. floornumber
         - We used the original data for the floornumber, as it's data seems reasonable.
         - But it does have a impact in our model training, as most of house are between 0 to 8, but it is a great distribution of house in floor number above 8, which decision tree can do detail/better prediction from these house, as it can separate the feature better.
-    5. - To be Added
+    5. size_sqrt
+        - We thought this might be the biggest factor since the price of a property is directly related to its area.
+        - We just used the original numbers from the dataset.
     * We see the different test loss which one of the features are missing, even random forest don't have stabilize loss because of its randomness, but we can still see the same difference by running the same model with same features multiple times and compare the mean.
     * Also these features on the OLS Regression Analysis all with p-value of 0, which again proof the usefulness of these features.
   * Describe how you are implementing your model.
 Why do you think this works well?